-If you’re unsure of how energy-saving home improvements could help you, here are four potential benefits:
+If you’re unsure of how using less energy at home could help you, here are four potential benefits:

 - Help the environment – the government is trying to reduce the UK’s carbon footprint and the amount of fossil fuels we use.
 A significant proportion of those fossil fuels come from the energy we burn in our homes, so you’d be contributing to the reduction goal by making your home more energy-efficient.

 - Save money – saving energy = saving money, and who doesn’t want to save money?
-The average UK energy bill is around £1200 a year, so knocking off a few hundred pounds is going to benefit you.
+The average UK energy bill has risen from around £1200 a year to almost £2000 in 2022, so knocking off a few hundred pounds is going to benefit you massively.